Shaposhnikov-Alexey/FLT-graphs/README.md

 #### Analysis
 To see experimental analysis of performance for transitive closure (squaring and adjency matrix), check report_assignment_3.pdf in **reports** directory

+To see experimental analysis of performance for CFPQ with matrix multiplication, CFPQ with tensor production, CFPQ with tensor production and optimized grammar, Hellings algo, check report_assignment_6.pdf in **src/reports** directory

+To see experimental data for CFPQ analysis, check [google drive](https://drive.google.com/drive/folders/1yghCOVHcOqG4TTsLqcp4UnIpfwx_ZCxv?usp=sharing])